 As a socially responsible company, TRATON encourages its employees to volunteer as part of our ”Helfen macht Freude” (”The joy of helping”) program.
 We have also affirmed our commitment to a diverse workforce by signing the Charta der Vielfalt (“Diversity Charter”) in 2017 and becoming an official member in 2019.

 Safety is also an important foundation of our social responsibility, both within our own Company and when it comes to our products.
 Our mission is to create a sustainable transportation system that is clean, safe, and efficient — with the aim of serving human beings and society and minimizing negative social and ecological impact.
 This is something we make possible with the help of automated driving systems, which are a cornerstone of lower-risk and more efficient road and freight transportation.

-Relevant SDGs for the People & Pluralism focus area
+Relevant SDGs for the People & Diversity focus area

 Relevant SDGs for the Governance & Ethics focus area